CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise4.md

 ## Estimated Duration:

-## Lab Scenario
+## Overview

+In this exercise, you will learn how to use Microsoft Sentinel’s repository integration for managing and version-controlling security content.
+You will begin by exporting an analytical rule, then set up an Azure DevOps environment to store and manage your exported content.
+Finally, you will connect Microsoft Sentinel to your Azure DevOps repository, enabling centralized management, collaboration, and automated deployment of security rules.

-## Lab objectives
+## Lab Objectives

  In this lab, you will perform the following:

-- Task 1: Export an analytical rule
+- Task 1: Export an Analytical Rule
 - Task 2: Create our Azure DevOps environment
 - Task 3: Connect Sentinel to Azure DevOps